trollpurse/trollpurse-blog/_posts/2018-1-5-More-AWS-Automation-With-Reddit-Posts.md

 # The End

 All in all, when a team strips itself the constraint of being married to a language, so much more can get done at a better pace.
 Having to write an HTTP API Wrapper with OAUTH could have easily increased the development time by as much as four.
-By elimitation language prejudice, we were able to accomplish our goal in as little as 2 hours (including research).
+By elimitating language prejudice, we were able to accomplish our goal in as little as 2 hours (including research).
 The age of the cloud eliminates the need to fight over picking a language.